 See the spatial references topic for more details about working with spatial references.

-Often, you want to know the length or area of a geometry.
+Often, you want to know the length or area of geometry.
 You may want to know the length of a river or the area of a county.
-There are a number of ways to measure length and area using the geometry engine.
+There are several ways to measure length and area using the geometry engine.
 You can measure simple distances and areas using the

 However, if you're measuring large areas or distances that need to take into account the curvature of the earth, use the